thibaud-c/Graz_402.424/lab_01/README.md

 ## 5. 🤔 Interpretation and Further Exploration
 Take a moment to examine your map.

-Observe the spatial patterns: Where in Styria did population grow the most?
+- **Observe the spatial patterns**: Where in Styria did population grow the most?
 Where did it decline?
 Are there any regional trends?<br>
-Relate to real-world factors: Can you think of any reasons for the observed population changes?
+- **Relate to real-world factors**: Can you think of any reasons for the observed population changes?
 Consider economic factors, urbanization, rural migration, etc.<br>
-Consider limitations: Reflect on the data sources and methods used.
+- **Consider limitations**: Reflect on the data sources and methods used.
 What are potential limitations of using GHSL data and raster calculations for this type of analysis? (e.g., resolution of the data, accuracy of population estimates).

 ## 🔍 Further Exploration: